OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/objectmodel/requirement-set-1.5/outlook-requirement-set-1.5.md

 The Outlook add-in API subset of the JavaScript API for Office includes objects, methods, properties and events that you can use in an Outlook add-in.

+> **Note**: This documentation is for a [requirement set](/javascript/office/requirement-sets/outlook-api-requirement-sets) other than the latest requirement set.

 ## What's new in 1.5?

-Requirement set 1.5 includes all of the features of [Requirement set 1.4](../1.4/index.md).
+Requirement set 1.5 includes all of the features of [Requirement set 1.4](../requirement-set-1.4/index.md).
 It added the following features.

 - Added support for [pinnable taskpanes](../../../docs/outlook/manifests/pinnable-taskpane.md).
 - Added support for calling [REST APIs](../../../docs/outlook/use-rest-api.md).